NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Swarm Assassin.md

 abilities_mid:
   - name: ""
   - name: "Reactive Sting"
-    desc: "`pf2:r`  **Trigger** An adjacent creature hits the swarm assassin with a Strike;\n**Effect** A swarm erupts from the impacted part of the swarm assassin and leaps out at the attacker.
-The triggering creature must succeed at a Reflex save or be afflicted with shadow locust poison."
+    desc: "`pf2:r`  **Trigger** An adjacent creature hits the swarm assassin with a Strike;\n* * *\n\n**Effect** A swarm erupts from the impacted part of the swarm assassin and leaps out at the attacker.
+The triggering creature must succeed at a DC 17 Reflex save or be afflicted with shadow locust poison."

 attacks:
   - name: ""